Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Conclusions

+This work demonstrates that AGN feedback can regulate cooling within cluster cores without disrupting the structure of the inner ICM.
+This is in contrast with a massive, head-on merger which does significantly disrupt, at least for a few Gyr, both the ICM structure and the regulating loop between AGN and gas cooling.

+Prior to its disruption by the merger, the gas within the low entropy core of the simulated cluster showed strong rotational support.
+Such disks have been detected in 10-20$\%$ of systems via cold molecular gas, and have only been observed in two systems in X-ray; these could provide stability to cluster cores.
+Future X-ray spectroscopic missions such as Athena and Lynx may reveal the warm-hot component of rotating gaseous disk around BCG.
+The merger quickly destroys this rotational structure.

 Ultimately, {\sc RomulusC} is a simulation of a single cluster, and a complete comparison to observations will require simulations of a larger sample of galaxy clusters.
-A significantly larger volume with similar resolution is very hard to achieve given current computational constraints.
+A significantly larger volume with similar resolution is hard to achieve given current computational constraints.
 A promising alternative lies in the genetic modification (GM) technique of \citet{Roth2016}, which would allow us to systematically vary individual merger parameters such as mass ratio, impact parameter, and infall velocity, in a controlled fashion currently restricted to idealised simulations.
-The results from these GM studies can then be combined with the distribution of each merger parameter as extracted from large N-body simulations to make statistical predictions about the evolution of CC/NCC fractions over cosmic time.
-We will explore this possibility in future work.